Hello and welcome!

 Home used to be a place where I ate and slept; the rest of the time I was out doing stuff.
 Now, home was where I spend the majority of my time.
 The four walls of my home felt like a prison cell at times.

 If you’re a parent or grandparent who is struggling to come to terms with your reduced capacity, For the Sick Mummy Who Feels Guilty could be an encouraging read.
-It was the second piece I ever wrote, after becoming mostly housebound, and it was published on The Mighty website in 2016.
+It was the second piece I ever wrote, when I was mostly housebound, and it was published on The Mighty website in 2016.

 Soon afterwards, I began this blog.